Dorothea de Ficquelmont: Biography

-Back in Naples in 1825, Dolly gave birth to her only daughter, Elisabeth-Alexandrine-Marie-Theresa de Ficquelmont, Princess Clary und Aldringen by marriage.
+Back in Naples in 1825, Dolly gave birth to her only daughter, Elisabeth-Alexandrine-Marie-Theresa de Ficquelmont, Princess of Clary und Aldringen by marriage.

 In 1829, Dolly's husband was appointed Austrian Ambassador in Russia.
 The Saltykov Mansion was rented by the Austrian Government as the Austrian Embassy.
 Dolly's mother, Elisabeth Khitrovo had her own apartments in the palace and held a salon.
 Countess Ficquelmont, who took great interest in literature, philosophy, religion and politics, also held her own salon.
 Alexander Turgenev, Viazemski or Ivan Kozlov were regulars of the countess's salon.
 Alexander Pushkin was often seen in Ficquelmont's salon which was described by Prince Wiazemsky as "a place of wisdom and intelligence".